-Sudden and long-term illness is not something anyone likes to think about, but taking measures to safeguard your income when you are ill is a smart move to make.
-Or so you think.
-But when you cannot work due to illness and your insurer won’t pay, or seeks to terminate your claim, you need to urgently contact experts like ourselves to give you the best chance of getting the compensation you deserve.
+Sudden and long-term illness is not something anyone likes to think about, but taking measures to safeguard your income when you are ill is essential for you and your family.
+Also your employer may have health insurance cover.
+If the insurer won’t pay, or seeks to terminate your claim, you need to urgently contact experts like ourselves to give you the best chance of securing the income that you urgently need.

 Expert help to support your Permanent Health Insurance claim

 Permanent Health Insurance (PHI), which can also be known as Income Replacement insurance, Income Protection Insurance, Long-term Disability Insurance or Disability Income Insurance policies.
 PHI policies are highly complex; they come with a variety of exclusions and the level of cover differs widely.
-On top of that, PHI claimants are actively targeted by insurers as never before often with surveillance, pro-insurer doctors and other methods.
+In addition, PHI claimants are actively targeted by insurers, often with surveillance, pro-insurer doctors, functional evaluation testing and other methods.